I CHOOSE ORLANDO HEALTH.

 I’m back to traveling with my family, which is my passion.
 I also enjoy sharing my health journey, along with my travels, on a blog I started called GBM Traveler.
 My hope is to inspire others facing their own challenges to be positive and to live life to the fullest.

-"When I met with the doctors at Orlando Health UF Health Cancer Center, they were fantastic.
+"When I met with the doctors at Orlando Health Cancer Institute, they were fantastic.
 They were very positive and uplifting and told me, 'You’re going to get through this, no problem.
 We’re going to help you.'
 They gave me hope."